SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/monitoring-and-controlling-devices.html.md

 |Severity|Description|
 |:---|:--|
-|Critical|The device is out of service and should be fixed immediately.
+|CRITICAL|The device is out of service and should be fixed immediately.
-|Major|The device has a problem that should be fixed.
+|MAJOR|The device has a problem that should be fixed.
-|Minor|The device has a problem that may be fixed.
+|MINOR|The device has a problem that may be fixed.
-|Warning|There is a warning.
+|WARNING|There is a warning.

 The **Alarm** tab is split into four sections corresponding to these alarm types.